AI-Native Company

 In a conventional company, work moves through people.
 A person notices a need, writes the task, sends the message, waits for a reply, checks the result, moves the next step, and remembers what happened.

 Software helps, but it mostly records the trail after the human has already done the coordination.
+The system is useful, but it is passive.

+In an AI-native company, software participates in the work.
 Agents can monitor signals, prepare context, draft decisions, route tasks, inspect outputs, ask for approval, and generate receipts.
-They do not replace the need for judgment.
+They do not replace judgment.
 They change where judgment is applied.

+The human role moves up a level.
 Instead of personally dragging every task through the system, the human defines direction, constraints, escalation rules, standards, and final authority.

 AI-native does not mean human-absent